 Glass Mountain is most easily approached from Highway 120 between Lee Vining and Benton, California.
 There is a high-speed dirt road most of the drive, passable by low clearance vehicles.
 Note that Highway 120 passes through a lot of steep washes in this area.
 Although well paved, it is not a road that is drivable at excessive speeds, especially at night.

 From Benton, drive 13.6 miles west on Highway 120 and turn left onto unpaved but well graded and signed Black Canyon Road.
 If coming from Lee Vining the turnoff is 31.8 miles east of Highway 395.
 After 0.8 miles turn right at an intersection onto Sawmill Meadows Road and continue 6.6 miles to another intersection and turn left to stay on Sawmill Meadows Road.
-After 3.2 miles keep right and continue another 0.4 miles to an intersection with an old jeep road on the right.
-The road is fairly good but a little brushy in a few locations.
-Depending on your vehicle either park here or turn right and continue 0.2 miles to the trailhead at the end of the road.
+After 3.2 miles keep right and continue another 0.4 miles to an intersection with an old jeep road on the right. dshoshone reports that this jeep road has recently been closed by the USFS by placing a log across it, so park your vehicle here.

 Trip statistics from Sawmill Meadows Trailhead:

 There is an excellent class 1 use trail through the volcanic cinders most of the route to the summit, if you lose it you will likely regain it shortly.
-The trail initially heads west up a drainage through lodgepole pines to a small saddle at 9880 feet.
+Begin by following the old jeep road up 200 feet gain and 0.2 miles to the old trailhead.
+The trail then initially heads west up a drainage through lodgepole pines to a small saddle at 9880 feet.
 From here turn southwest and climb steeply towards the summit area which soon comes into view.
 Walk over a small saddle at 10820 feet and climb the east ridge of the final hill to the summit area.